merely-useful/py-rse/index.md

 ### Creating the same file twice {#git-advanced-ex-create-twice}

-1. Create a branch called `same`.
+Create a branch called `same`.
 In it, create a file called `same.txt` that contains your name and the date.

-2. Switch back to `master`.
+Switch back to `master`.
-    Check that `same.txt` does not exist,
-    then create the same file with exactly the same contents.
+Check that `same.txt` does not exist, then create the same file with exactly the same contents.

-3. What will `git diff master..same` show?
+1. What will `git diff master..same` show?
     (Try to answer the question *before* running the command.)

-4. What will `git merge same master` do?
+2. What will `git merge same master` do?
     (Try to answer the question *before* running the command.)

 ### Deleting a branch without merging {#git-advanced-ex-delete-unmerged}

-1. Create a branch called `experiment`.
+Create a branch called `experiment`.
-    In it, create a file called `experiment.txt` that contains your name and the date.
-2. Switch back to `master`.
+In it, create a file called `experiment.txt` that contains your name and the date, then switch back to `master`.

-3. What happens when you try to delete the `experiment` branch using `git branch -d experiment`?
+1. What happens when you try to delete the `experiment` branch using `git branch -d experiment`?
     Why?

-4. What option can you give Git to delete the `experiment` branch?
+2. What option can you give Git to delete the `experiment` branch?
     Why should you be very careful using it?

-5. What do you think will happen if you try to delete the branch you are currently on using this flag?
+3. What do you think will happen if you try to delete the branch you are currently on using this flag?

 ### Tracing changes {#git-advanced-ex-trace-changes}